 If you’re interested in buffalo, then I’d recommend visiting the Bison Paddock in Waterton National Park.

 INSIDER TRAVEL TIP FROM AN ALBERTAN: This is a gorgeous drive but you don’t always get a great view of the bison.
-It really depends where they are.
+It really depends on where they are.

 UPDATE: Due to a park fire the bison have been removed.
 They plan to bring them back but that date hasn’t been announced yet.
 Check before you visit.

 Besides the bison paddock, Waterton is worth seeing in itself.
-It’s a UNESCO World Heritage Site and one of my favourite places on the planet.
+It’s a UNESCO World Heritage Site and one of my favorite places on the planet.
 If you like nature and the outdoors you’ll love it.
 A can’t-miss highlight is Redrock Canyon a very easy flat walk and a good place to spot Bighorn sheep.

 I also love Castle Provincial Park.
-There are ample hiking, camping and various outdoor activities you can do here.
+There are ample hiking, camping, and various outdoor activities you can do here.
 The main visitors are locals which is one reason I love it.

 You’ll also want to visit Frank Slide, the deadliest rock slide in Canada.
-You can hike up to Turtle Mountain or visit the interpretive centre which offers a mind-numbing view of the rock slide.
+You can hike up to Turtle Mountain or visit the interpretive center which offers a mind-numbing view of the rock slide.

-The Kootenai Brown Pioneer Village in the town of Pincher Creek (en-route to Waterton) is also worth a visit.
+The Kootenai Brown Pioneer Village in the town of Pincher Creek (en route to Waterton) is also worth a visit.
 The highlight is the collection of heritage buildings that date back to the late 19th century that you can wander through.
 It gives you a good sense of what life was like for the pioneers.
 Admittedly, I’m not much of a museum person, but this is a good one.